Cadabam's Mindtalk – 24/7 AI Mental Health Companion

 Depression can significantly impact a teen's ability to focus.
 They may find it hard to concentrate on schoolwork, conversations, or even hobbies they used to enjoy.
 This can also lead to forgetfulness, difficulty making decisions, or feeling easily distracted.

-Causes of Depression in Teenagers
+Causes Of Depression In Teenagers

 Depression in teenagers is a complex issue with no single cause.
 However, several factors can significantly contribute to its development.
 Here are some of the most common: